Create birthday emails for subscribers (with best practices)

-Birthday emails are a great way to strengthen customer loyalty and remind your subscribers that you’re thankful for their patronage.
+Birthday emails are in email campaigns are sent to recognize a users loyalty to a brand and serve as a great way to strengthen customer loyalty and remind your subscribers that you’re thankful for their patronage.
 People appreciate this type of personalized email marketing — some studies have shown that birthday emails have a conversion rate that’s almost five times higher than that of typical, large-scale campaigns.
-So, create a birthday email flow to increase customer engagement.
+Most email marketing platforms, including Klaviyo, will allow you to create a birthday email flow to increase customer engagement.

 - Use your customer’s name in your headline.
 For example, “Happy birthday, Marissa!”